-I am pleased to present to you the Fiscal Year 2024 Mayor's Recommended Budget, a comprehensive financial plan outlining the City of Lockport's priorities and initiatives for the upcoming year.
-This budget represents the collaborative efforts of our dedicated city administration, working diligently to address the needs of our community.
+I am pleased to present to you the Fiscal Year 2024 Appropriated Budget, a comprehensive financial plan outlining the City of Lockport's priorities and initiatives for the upcoming year.
+This budget represents the collaborative efforts of the Mayor, our dedicated city administration, and Common Council, working diligently to address the needs of our community.

-It is important to note that this document, the Mayor's Recommended Budget, is the initial proposal for the fiscal year ahead.
-It reflects the administration's vision for our city's future and includes key provisions such as a 1.5% property tax levy increase, a 2% water and sewer rate increase, and a 0% refuse rate increase.
+Originally published and introduced to the Common Council on October 4th, 2023, as the FY 2024 Mayor's Recommended Budget, the proposed plan underwent a public hearing, during which the Common Council reviewed and made necessary amendments before final approval on November 15th, 2023.
+These line item amendments are located as Appendix 7 (page 274) of this document.
+Notably, the final vision for our city's future includes key provisions such as a 1.25% property tax levy increase, a 2% water and sewer rate increase, and a 0% refuse rate increase.
 These measures have been carefully considered to ensure fiscal responsibility while maintaining essential services for our residents.